 Conversations with Ugandans will get you to find out the mindset, the values, the principles that rule the lives of Ugandans, and at the same time, they would love to hear yours.
 One thing – Ugandans and most Africans hate is to be lectured by Bwana knows best from the West – whether that Bwana is President Trump, President Obama, or any other Western Leader or only you.
 Listening is one of the most important aspects of conversation in Uganda.

 Uganda is relational:

-Family relationships and Family Events are the focal point for most Ugandans and during the holidays everyone returns to the Village.
+Family relationships and Family Events are the focal points for most Ugandans, and during the holidays, everyone returns to the Village.

-In this culture to admit a mistake is a rarity and you cannot extract anything but a deep dislike for you – keep in mind the relationships rather than you simply venting your feelings.
+In this culture, to admit a mistake is a rarity, and you cannot extract anything but a deep dislike for you – keep in mind the relationships rather than merely venting your feelings.

 Do not vent your emotions even when irritated in a restaurant, but quietly share your feelings.

 Emotional outbursts such as anger are considered “Bad Manners’ and people will avoid you.